Bipolar disorder - Diagnosis

 They will interview your close family members to get a full objective history of your recent life.
 This is called collateral history and will only happen with your permission.

-Interviews without your permission will only take place if there is an immediate risk to your life or someone else’s life.
+Interviews without your permission only happen if there is an immediate risk to your life or someone else’s life.
 Confidentiality is an important part of you developing trust in the professionals assisting you to recover.

 Depending on your symptoms, you may also need tests to see if you have a physical problem.
 For example, an underactive thyroid or an overactive thyroid.